FellowRoboticists/solar_tracker/README.md

 The effect is that of a pointer that is always directed at the brightest source of light in the vicinity.

+The original inspiration for putting this thing together was an Arduino Instructable at http://www.instructables.com/id/Arduino-Solar-Tracker.
+This site has the schematic and thoughts on how to build the tracker.

 Copyright
 =========